|Main Subject Pages|

 Empontilling - The process of attaching a typically iron rod (pontil) to the base of a bottle (and other glass objects) to secure it while the neck and finish were being completed (i.e., finishing).
 See pontil mark or scar below.

 gob feeder enabled automatic machines which were

 semi-automatic machines made fully automatic with the incorporation of a

-feeding device and a blank transfer mechanism (Pearson 1928).
+glass supply or feeding device and a blank transfer mechanism (Pearson 1928).

 Fifth - Collector jargon term for a 1/5th (approximate) gallon capacity cylinder liquor bottle which is relatively tall and narrow with straight (vertical) sides.
 This is shape which is still widely used today for spirits of all kinds.
 Click SF&PGW fifth for picture of a Western American made "fifth" dating from about 1880.

 the large class of liquor flasks primarily produced between 1815 and 1870

 which are also referred to as "historical", "pictorial", or "decorative"

 flasks.
 These flasks were quite popular during that era because they were

 both functional and decorative (McKearin & Wilson 1978).
 The image